slavadubrov/agents-planner/README.md

 adk web
 ```

 The agent will prompt you for your requirements and then guide you through the planning process, generating a comprehensive agent system design.
+After the workflow completes, the final report is saved to `docs/agent_system_description.md`.

 ## Development